 - Secure remote access from any device using global points of presence of the Citrix Gateway service.

 - Advanced monitoring and help desk management capabilities.

 - Managed Azure IaaS, including Azure compute, storage, and networking for delivering virtual desktops.

-The Citrix Remote PC Access feature (currently in preview) enables users to remotely use existing physical machines located in the office.
+The Citrix Remote PC Access feature enables users to remotely use existing physical machines located in the office.
 Users receive the best user experience by using Citrix HDX to deliver their office PC session.